Avoiding the ‘Uh-Oh’ Moments

 Averaging down is a skill.
 Done well it can be your greatest asset.
 Done poorly it can mean disaster.

-When you find yourself constantly averaging down in a microcap it's normally a sign your ego has taken over and you've stopped being rational.
-You are making one of the deadly sins of investment.
-Being right has become more important than making money.
+When you find yourself constantly averaging down in a microcap it's normally a sign your ego has taken over.
+Proving you're right has become more important than making money.
 You've forgotten that being broke and right is the same thing as being wrong.

 John Hempton (H/T Luke who posted it on our community) wrote a good article on averaging down.
 In the article he writes about the types of situations that are poor choices for averaging down.